sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 In :doc:`The spreadsheet <../Ch03/Ch03_jamoviIntro_2>` we saw how to specify different variable levels, and if you want to change a variable’s measurement level then you can do this in the jamovi data view for that variable.
-Just click the check box for the measurement level you want - continuous, ordinal, or nominal.
+Just click the check box for the type level you want - continuous, ordinal, or nominal.

 Installing add-on modules into jamovi
 -------------------------------------